garmeeh/next-seo/CONTRIBUTING.md

 ```

 2. Make your modifications / additions
+3. Update / Add Documentation
-3. Write / Update Tests.
+4. Write / Update Tests.
 End to end tests are required for all changes and new features.
-4. Open pull request
+5. Open pull request

 ## Working with next-seo